UKHO/docs/docs/linux-workstations/index.md

 ![VMWare workstation](Linux_workstations_importvm.png)

 Please use the file browser displayed to select the location where the image was copied.

+You will recieve a dialog referring to a mismatch of versions, this is a known bug in VMWare workstation, press Retry and the process will continue.

 <u>You will be asked for a name and a storage path - please ensure that the name of the VM image is:</u>